dendrite/viscosity/Glia/README.markdown

 #### TODO

 * Add a control to server through zookeeper
-* Add metrics to the server
+* Add metrics to the server heartbeats & so on...
 * Autodiscover server in zookeeper
 * Glia server correct shutdown